How to Design a Website Menu

 Multilevel Menu

-What it looks like: A drop-down menu appears when you click a menu item.
+A drop-down menu appears when you click a menu item.

-What you can use it for: Large websites with an advanced structure.
+What you can use it for:

-Please note that the main menu item itself will not be clickable.
+Important: the main menu item itself will not be clickable.
 If you want to make it clickable, create a duplicate subitem in the drop-down menu.

 Click here to view an example of a multilevel menu on the website